ColdTrick/opensearch/README.md

 #### opensearch:sync

 This command will synchronize all pending entities to the OpenSearch index.
-This is especialy usefull during the reindexing process of the database because a lot of entities need to be indexed.
+This is especially usefull during the reindexing process of the database because a lot of entities need to be indexed.
 Using the normal cron task in this case could take a long time.

 ## Recommendations